Updated: Aug 7, 2020

 Snap!
 Vinyasa is my favourite kind of yoga, but I am totally Yin.
 I love Restorative and Hatha Yoga, but because it is the opposite of my nature, I get a real benefit from heating my body up and moving more.
 This helps me in my life to not be so careful and deep all the time.
 Vinyasa inspires me to be lighter, warmer and more fun.
 We should never be too much of anything – hence the whole idea of balancing Yin and Yang.

-To book a Vinyasa Flow class in Ayrshire and online - go to www.vhairislavenyoga.com/book.
+For yoga classes in Ayrshire and online - go to www.vhairislavenyoga.com/book.